Fees and funding

 environment, while gaining the skills and experience to obtain a graduate

 job.
-At the same time, we decided to abolish the fee for any student
+We have also abolished the fee for any student

 undertaking a year of study away (such as study abroad or industrial